elixir-workflow-workshop/2021/index.md

 - Franziska Mueller, *Berlin Institute of Health at Charité University Hospital*
 - Daniel Wibberg, *CeBiTec, Univerity of Bielefeld*

-**Target audience:** PhD/postdoc-level bioinformaticians familiar with omics analysis and scripting in python/R. You should already be familiar with some data analysis workflows and ready to take your first steps in tring out a modern workflow management tool.
+**Target audience:** PhD/postdoc-level bioinformaticians familiar with omics analysis and scripting in python/R. You should already be familiar with some data analysis workflows and ready to take your first steps in trying out a modern workflow management tool.

 **Places:** 30 attendees - apply soon to avoid disappointment!